Sapta Saagaradaache Ello: Side A

 Sapta Saagaradaache Ello: Side A (Note: stylized as Sapta Saagaradaache Ello (Side-A)) is a 2023 Indian Kannada-language romantic action drama film directed by Hemanth M. Rao and produced by Rakshit Shetty.
 It stars Rakshit Shetty and Rukmini Vasanth in lead roles.
 The music was composed by Charan Raj, the cinematography was handled by Advaitha Gurumurthy and edited by Sunil S. Bharadwaj and Hemanth M. Rao.

 Sapta Saagaradaache Ello – Side A was released on 1 September 2023 to positive reviews from critics.
 A sequel titled Sapta Saagaradaache Ello: Side B was released on 17 November 2023.

 Plot

-Manu and Priya's ardent love story unfolds, delving into the depths of their emotions.
-Manu goes to great lengths to fulfill his promise, and their love faces a profound transformation when destiny triggers an unexpected turn.

-Manu is an innocent, simple man and a car driver to a business tycoon Shankregouda.
-His lover is a college student, Priya.
-She has a passion for singing and she dreams of living in a beachside house with Manu and her family.
-Manu wants to fulfill his lady love's dream.
+Manu is an innocent, simple car driver employed by Shankregouda, a powerful business tycoon.
+He is deeply in love with Priya, a passionate college student and aspiring singer who dreams of one day living in a beachside house with Manu and her family.
+Driven by a desire to fulfill his lover's dream, Manu works hard to build a future with her.

-One day, Preetam, the son of Shankregouda, drinks and drives, resulting in the death of a man.
-To save his reputation, Shankregouda requests Manu to take the blame on himself and admit the same in the court trials.
-In return, Shankregouda would bail Manu out and give him anything he desires.

-Thinking that he could make enough money for the beachside house if he does according to Shankregouda, Manu accepts before the judge that he is guilty, much to Priya’s disapproval and plea.
-With the assistance of Shankregouda's lawyers, efforts are made to bail Manu out.
-One morning, Shankregouda dies of a heart attack.
-His manager, Prabhu, who is greedy and corrupt, suggests to Shankregouda's wife that she not waste money on Manu as it was Shankregouda who had promised to help Manu, to which she agrees.